 Where the design community meets.

-Product Designer at Google Joined almost 5 years ago
+Product Designer at Google Joined about 5 years ago

 For many teams, this would be an essential feature.
 If you're ever working on a highly visible, confidential or sensitive product, those mocks are much more than just mocks (they're product direction), and they can't be leaked.

 Almost every prominent product company will require platforms like InVision to have advanced encryption before they can even get in the door.
 It may not be useful to you, but it's certainly not a joke feature.

 Looking good.
 I second the feedback regarding the left panel and UI-ception.
 I would also group all of the work together.
 The separation and change in pattern (some have thumbnails, others don't) seems arbitrary right now.

 Additionally, I'd consider focusing the titles of your case studies on the experience and outcome that you created (at a high level), rather than the brand name.
 Unless you worked with a very recognizable brand, the name of the company or product is going to be fairly meaningless.